Skip to main content

 • Price based on market comps: Your rate should match what comparable properties charge, regardless of platform fees.

 • Factor fees into your analysis: When evaluating deals, calculate net revenue after commission and processing assumptions.
-See our guide on VRBO income potential for realistic revenue expectations.
+You can model VRBO fees in the calculator or see our guide on VRBO income potential for realistic revenue expectations.

 • Consider cross-platform pricing: Compare final guest totals and net host payouts across VRBO and Airbnb before setting different platform rates.